 By: Nadine Merker, Director of Member and Volunteer Engagement

-Hopefully your CB, LNG or COI Leadership TeaGem has already discussed the transition process, but if not here are some suggestions/questions to discuss in beginning this process:
+Hopefully your CB, LNG or COI leadership team has already discussed the transition process, but if not here are some suggestions/questions to discuss in beginning this process:

-For the CBs- Is the Chair a 1 or a 2 year position?
+For the CBs: Is the Chair a one or a two-year position?
 If your CB Chair is a one-year position, once the selection of the 2016 CB team is finalized, its first duty will be to select the new CB chair.
 With the new State Coordinating Body Training registration opening this month, it is important that the new Chair is decided as soon as possible so that he/she can register and attend the January 8-9, 2016 program in Chicago.

-For the LNGs- The process is similar for the LNGs.
-Strive for a 1-2 year position as needed for the LNG leader and team members- while discouraging multiple consecutive terms for all positions to encourage greater volunteer opportunities.
-Please see page 24 of MY AADE NETWORK Leadership Manual on the selection process for both LNG team members and team leaders.
+For the LNGs: The process is similar for the LNGs.
+Strive for a one to two-year positions as needed for the LNG leader and team members—while discouraging multiple consecutive terms for all positions to encourage greater volunteer opportunities.
+Please see page 24 of the MY AADE NETWORK Leadership Manual on the selection process for both LNG team members and team leaders.

-For CB, LNG, and COI MY AADE NETWORK Administrators- We would encourage any group whose administrators are not planning to continue their duties in 2016, to begin mentoring another volunteer to assume this role as soon as possible We will offer more administrator training webinars in 2016, but the one-to-one mentoring your current administrator can provide to a new volunteer is invaluable to having a smooth administrator transition!
+For CB, LNG, and COI MY AADE NETWORK Administrators: We would encourage any group whose administrators are not planning to continue their duties in 2016, to begin mentoring another volunteer to assume this role as soon as possible.
+We offer recorded administrator training videos, but the one-to-one mentoring your current administrator can provide to a new volunteer is invaluable to having a smooth administrator transition!

 Promoting the AADE Family